Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

-Now we will show that over the sequence of $32n$ blank-consuming steps, the number of $B + X$ interactions (which we denote by $S_x$) will exceed the number of $B + Y$ interactions (which we denote by $S_y$) by at least $\Delta_0 + (\alpha\sqrt{n \log n})/4$ with high probability.
-To do this, note that using the lower bound on $p(bx)$ from \eqref{eq:pbx-1}, we have that in expectation
+Now we will show that over the sequence of $\lambda \le 66n$ blank-consuming steps, the number of $X+B$ interactions (denoted by $S_{bx}$) will exceed the number of $Y+B$ interactions (denoted by $S_{by}$) by at least $\Delta_0 + (\alpha \sqrt{n \log n})/4$ with high probability.
+To do this, first notice that using the upper bound on $p(by)$ from \eqref{eq:pby-1}, we have in expectation